Getting Cat Moving Quotes is Easy on Shiply

 When you want to take your feline friend abroad or even down the road, the least of your troubles might be finding a reliable pet courier.
 If you’re one of the lucky people with a calm, docile kitty then you might not know the trouble that can be had transporting a cat.

-Cats can be notoriously uncooperative when it comes to lots of things, let alone stuffing them in a box – let’s face it, cats do what they want, when they want to.
+Cats can be notoriously uncooperative when it comes to lots of things, let alone stuffing them in a box – let’s face it, cats do what they want when they want to.

-Whether you’re taking your cat to the vet or hiring a pet taxi we’ve prepared some tips on how to properly prepare/trick/coax your cat when it needs to be transported.
+Whether you’re taking your cat to the vet or hiring a pet taxi, we’ve prepared some tips on how to properly prepare/trick/coax your cat when it needs to be transported.

-The proper cat carrier: Obviously your furry friends shouldn’t be given the run of the car when it’s being transported.
+The proper cat transport carrier: Obviously your furry friends shouldn’t be given the run of the car when it’s being transported.
 The proper carry case is required, however, bigger is not always better.
 Your cat should fit snugly in the box, with enough room to turn around – too big and the cat will feel more insecure.

 Introduce your cat to the idea of transport: Try to make sure that the first time your cat is going travelling it’s not an important trip.
 Let your cat explore the carrier naturally, place it’s food and water inside it for a few days so it’s familiar with being inside it.